Arden Community Association

 NOTICES & ANNOUNCEMENTS

-The ACA and MTR Teaming Up
+ACA and MTR Teaming Up

 Want to be a part of the eyes and ears of our community?
-Be sure to join our "Arden on the Severn Neighborhood Watch" private group where residents only can report incidents and concerns related to the security of our properties and our neighborhood in general, and where the NW Team shares important tips and information pertaining to crime trends in the area and general personal and property safety.
+Be sure to join our "Arden Community Association Neighborhood Watch" private group where residents only can report incidents and concerns related to the security of our properties and our neighborhood in general, and where the NW Team shares important tips and information pertaining to crime trends in the area and general personal and property safety.
 This group is managed by ACA and the Neighborhood Watch Committee.
 To join this private group, you must answer membership questions to confirm residency.
 You can join [HERE].

 NOT ON FACEBOOK, no worries....you can join "Arden Talk" on the internet thru the Nextdoor app.
+In an effort to reach as many neighbors as possible and to keep everyone informed, the ACA will continue to cross-post in the Arden Talk Nextdoor after January 1st.

 Engage in neighbor discussions with the security of knowing you are only sharing with your neighbors